doblerk/deep-birkhoff-matching/README.md

 - Currently, we randomly generate k+1 permutation matrices on the fly.
     - Can we randomly generate k+1 or N permutation matrices at the very beginning so that we reuse the same throughout the whole training?
         - Then, we can also vary N and see how this affects convergence and performance.
+- We obtain soft assignment matrix (DSM), but we may convert it into a hard assignment matrix (permutation).
+    - Take max values per row?
+    - Take the permutation matrix with highest alpha?

 #### TODOs
 - [x] Implement a function to store ground truth labels as a dictionary -> constant lookup.